TASK

 Translated complex document-based specifications into validated logic scenarios.

-Partnered with stakeholders, users, Product Management and Engineering to align on requirements, solution and execution.
+Partnered with stakeholders, users, Product Management and Engineering to lead requirements gathering and ideation.

-Led the concept development for the Logic Builder and accelerated the feedback loop by utilizing Miro boards, wireframes, AI-assisted interactive prototypes.
+Led the concept development and design for the Logic Builder and accelerated the feedback loop by co-creation and AI-assisted prototyping.

 Influenced Product Strategy & Roadmap